unlock-protocol/unlock/unlock-protocol-com/blog/gitcoin-round-15.md

 ## DeSci

-Some impressive projects leveraging Unlock Protocol for decentrailized science, or DeSci, tagged us in this round.
+Some impressive projects leveraging Unlock Protocol for decentralized science, or DeSci, tagged us in this round.
 [Omni Analytics](https://twitter.com/omnianalytics) maintaining the top spot for community support in this category, has continued to use the funding they've